How to Control a Remote Pump for a Natural Gas Pipeline

 Implementing the Solution:

-- To easily and economically solve this problem we can pair the VWB2201 point to point wireless bridge with the VPM2211 input loop powered panel meter.
+To easily and economically solve this problem, we paired the Vertu® VWB2201 point-to-point wireless bridge and VPM2211 input loop-powered panel meter.

-- The VWB2201 wireless bridge receives a 4 to 20 mA signal from the SCADA system in the control room and recreates it a mile away above the pumping station.
+- The VWB2201 wireless bridge receives a 4 to 20 mA signal from the SCADA system in the control room.

-- The 4 to 20 mA signal is run down to the VPM2211 which has 2 Open Collector outputs that can be scaled to output a frequency of 0 to 1 kHz based off of the 4 to 20 mA input.
+- The 4 to 20 mA signal is then run down to the VPM2211 panel meter.
+The panel meter has two open collector outputs that can be scaled to output a frequency of 0 to 1 kHz based off of the 4 to 20 mA input.

-- The VPM2211 also meets the UL Class 1 Division 2 hazardous location requirements.
+- The VPM2211 panel meter also meets the UL Class 1 Division 2 hazardous location requirements.

-- Its display can be configured for frequency, % or cubic feet per minute so that workers, when onsite can see the pumping rate.
+- The panel meter display can be configured for frequency, percentage, or cubic feet per minute.
+This way, when workers are onsite, they can see the pumping rate.

-The VWB2211 can transmit a 4 to 20 mA signal, 4 discrete I/O points and a Modbus RTU RS485 signal 500 ft. indoors or up to a mile outdoors if there are no obstructions.
-Optional Yagi antennas can extend those distances.
+The VWB2201 can transmit a 4 to 20 mA signal, four discrete I/O points, as well as a Modbus RTU RS485 signal up to 500 feet indoors, or one mile outdoors (with no obstructions).
+Optional Yagi antennas can also extend those distances.
 The VPM2211 saves cost by combining a transmitter and display in one unit.
-There are other models with additional features for relay or analog outputs that were not needed for this application.
-Not paying for these unneeded features also saves on cost.
-The VPM2211 also has the important UL certifications required for this installation.
+There are other models with additional features for relay or analog outputs, but they were not needed for this application.
+Not paying for these unneeded features helps keep the cost down.
+In addition, the VPM2211 has all the UL certifications required.
 Acromag, your I/O experts for over 60 years.